Skip to Content

 It’s important to note the worst time for mosquitoes is June through July.
 To avoid mosquitoes altogether, wait until August to travel.
 By then, the frost will have helped to keep the mosquitoes at bay.

 If you plan to be in mosquito country during the infestation, wear long sleeves and long pants that are preferably light in color.
+If you plan to hike on an Alaska cruise, carry mosquito repellent.

 Avoid perfume, scented shampoos, and sweet-smelling lotions that taste like honey to mosquitoes.